uidaholib/spec-docs/content/processing/resource-record.md

 ---
 ### Notes

-This section adds additional descriptive information about the materials described, usually in the form of text or structured lists.
+This section adds descriptive information about the materials, usually in the form of text or structured lists.
 Use the information from your [Collection Description]({{ '/content/processing/collection-description.html' | relative_url }}) document to help fill out fields.
+If collection has been spawned from an Accession, some notes will autopopulate.

 To add a note:
 1. Click *Add Note*.